anakin4747/yocto-tooling/README.md

 ```

 To get even more information on a specific command I also recommend reading its
 source code.
-They are typically straight-forward single-file python scripts
+They are typically straight-forward python scripts that are quite
-that are quite readable.
-This makes them very approachable to read for a better
+readable.
+This makes them very approachable to read for a better understanding
-understanding of how the tool works.
+of how the tool works.

 For example to find the source code of `bitbake-layers`, you can use `which` to
 get the path to the `bitbake-layers` script and then open it with your